marcusgreen/moodle-qtype_gapfill/README.txt

 The [cat] sat on the [mat].
 Alternative delimiting characters can be defined during question edit for example The #cat# sat on the #mat# can be valid.

-If the dropdown or dragdrop options are set in the question edit form, it can display a shuffled selection of correct and wrong aanswers.
+If the dropdown or dragdrop options are set in the question edit form, it can display a shuffled selection  of correct and wrong answers.
 These can then can be selected via dropddropdown lists or javascript powered drag and drop functionality.

 This question type was written by Marcus Green